Class 1a to Class 1b Building Conversions

 Download the factsheet

-Download the Class 1B Fact Sheet for more information on establishing a 1B property such as student accommodation, rooming houses, bed & breakfasts B&B and refuges.
+Download the Class_1B_Building_Converstions_Factsheet for more information on establishing a 1B property, such as student accommodation, rooming houses, bed & breakfasts B&B and refuges.

 Our Blogs